 Final thoughts

 In most states, teenagers who are 18 or older can usually buy their own car insurance.
-Some states, however, have a higher age of majority, which is the point when a teenager is considered a legal adult.
+However, some states have a higher age of majority, which is when a teenager is considered a legal adult.
 A few states also allow younger teens to purchase insurance under specific conditions.

-Because car insurance requirements differ across states, teens and their parents should look into state laws to find out exactly when it’s possible to purchase a policy independently.
+Because car insurance requirements differ across states, teens and their parents should research state laws to determine when it’s possible to purchase a policy independently.

 Get advice from an experienced insurance professional.
 Our experts will help you navigate your insurance questions with clarity and confidence.